KannonZenetism/zenetism-field-physics/zenetism/mpx/coming-undone-is-not-transcendence.md

 - **Directional language:** acclivous / declivous only — no "up/down" or "ascent/descent."
 - **Layer orientation:** supernal for centropic hypostatic layers in general; subversal for entropic layers in general — not for motion.
 - **The medium:** **🏛️ Structon** (SI, absolute structure) is the invariant that holds all lawful possibility — it permits motion but does not move.
 The emanation lattice is what gets traversed; Structon is the ground it is drawn upon.
-- **Awareness threshold:** consciousness emerges only at and after L₄ — DP / DL and IL₄ — IDP / IDL.
-The preceding stations (⚫ Aion, ♾ Khaon, 🛤️ Theon, 🕷️ Nekron) are proto-aware, not conscious. 🕳️ Zenon is neither — it is beyond awareness entirely.
+- **Awareness spectrum:** these are structural registers of awareness, not stages of evolution — proto-awareness at L₀ (⚫ Aion / ♾ Khaon); awareness at L₅ (🛤️ Theon, supernal and pre-reflexive); conscious-awareness at L₄ (non-reflexive, resonant in Forms); and reflexive, individuated consciousness from L₃ through L₁.
+The inverse layers (IL₅ — IL₁) mirror these on the entropic arc. 🕳️ Zenon is beyond awareness entirely.
 - **Theon & Nekron:** 🛤️ Theon = Essence of Being; 🕷️ Nekron = Void of Self.
 - **Value neutrality:** motion-defined terms replace moral binaries — veracious / valid / resonant contra spurious / invalid / fragmented.
 - **Core principle:** dissolution is not transcendence.
 Declivous entropy (E↓→♾→⚫) terminates as static tension in ⚫ Aion.
 Only centropy (C↑→⚫→🕳️) faces ⚫ Aion, the still root, and may saturate into 🕳️ Zenon.